brentwalther/brentwalther.github.io/jcf/matching.md

 date: 2021-01-06
 ---

-I use the [JCF](https://github.com/brentwalther/jcf) tool to convert my bank's transactions CSV files to `ledger` compatible files.
+I use the [JCF](https://github.com/brentwalther/jcf) tool to convert my bank's transaction CSV files to `ledger-CLI` compatible files.

-Never head of JCF?
+Never head of [JCF](/jcf)?
 See the [setup](/jcf/setup.html).

-JCF is a tool to read CSV files exported by bank and credit card company websites and provide a series of prompts to guide you in matching the transactions to other accounts.
-The export is a `ledger`-CLI compatible file that can be merged in to a master ledger.
+JCF is a tool that reads transactions from CSV files (e.g. bank and credit card website exports) and provides a series of prompts to guide you in splitting each with another account in your ledger.
+After, it exports a `ledger-CLI` compatible file that can be [merged in to a master ledger](/jcf/merging.html).

 1. First, download a CSV from your institution.
 If you have no prior transactions from this account in your ledger, choose any amount of history (be aware invocations of JCF are one-shot and cannot be paused/continued).
 Otherwise, check the register to see where the export should start: